adazzle/react-data-grid/docs/CONTRIBUTING.md

 - Login to the `adazzle` npm account if you haven't already done so:
   - `npm login`
   - You can use `npm whoami` to check who you are logged in as.
-- Publish the update with lerna:
+- Publish the update with npm:
   - To release a new stable version:
     - `npx lerna publish`
   - To release a new `next` version: